-TO THE WORKERS' COMPENSATIO N APPEAL TRIBUNAL (WCAT):
+TO THE WORKERS' COMPENSATION APPEAL TRIBUNAL (WCAT):

+Please be advised that (representative' representing me and a number of my co-workers in appeals before WCAT with r decision of the Workers' Compensation Board, operating as WorkSafeBC (Boreview Division, dated regarding espect to the

+13346).

-TO THE WORKERS' COMPENSATION APPEAL TRIBUNAL (WCAT): Please be advised that n Board, operating as WorkSafeBC (Board), or the (issue).
-By this authorization I consent to have m workers.
-I also authorize the release of submissions, which is presented on m involved in these appeals. all information, inclu ding evidence, documentation and I understand that once decisions are iss appeal on the Board files of all the properties of the other parties involved in these appears in the provided in the properties involved in the second content of the properties involved in the properties involved in the properties in the propertie parties involved in tation, the represench they will provide hal information black Amended Documen these appeals.
-To maintain the tative has signed the attached WCAT with an extra copy of all ed out (the Amended Documents). ts to the Board to form part of the NAME (please print) BOARD CLAIM N NUMBER ADDRESS WCAT APPEAL I NUMBER CITY PROVINCE POSTAL CODE
+By this authorization I consent to have my appeal dealt with in conjunction with the workers.
+I also authorize the release of all information, including evidence, docun submissions, which is presented on my behalf or obtained by WCAT, to the involved in these appeals. nentation and

+I understand that once decisions are issued, WCAT places all documentation pertaining to the appeal on the Board files of all the parties involved in these appeals.
+To maintain the confidentiality of my personal information, the representative has signed the attached 'Documentation Agreement", under which they will provide WCAT with an extra copy of all documentation with my name and personal information blacked out (the Amended Documents).
+I understand that WCAT will provide the Amended Documents to the Board to form part of the files of the other parties involved in these appeals once the decisions are issued.

+DOADD OLAMANIMED

+NAME (please print) BOARD CLAIM NUMBER

+ADDRESS WCAT APPEAL NUMBER

+CITY PROVINCE POSTAL CODE

+SIGNATURE DATE